Olingerada/pirate/readme.md

-# Pirate
+# Pirate.py

-Command line torrent downloader.
+Command line torrent downloader with [Pushbullet](https://pushbullet.com) notifications.

-Script is the client side, Transmission server needs to be running on the local network, with RPC enabled and firewall open on port 9091/tcp.

-Default behavior parses HTML pages on [ThePirateBay](https://thepiratebay.se) based on a search string provided.
+Default behavior parses HTML pages on [ThePirateBay](https://thepiratebay.se) based on a search string provided, then passes the magnet link to a locally running Transmission-Daemon (localhost or same LAN).

 Can also add direct links with --link.
-Downloads torrents using transmission-daemon.

 ----

 ### Requirements

+#### Client Side (pirate.py)

 This script was written in Python version 2.7.
 Version 3 compatibility requires rewriting some code, and may be done at a later time.
 Pull requests welcome.

-This script depends on 3 external Python libraries.
+3 external Python libraries needed.
 Please ensure the following are installed to the system:

  * transmissionrpc
  * requests